micmejia/bible-dump/NKJV/Acts/Acts 21.md

 And when we had finished _our_ voyage from Tyre, we came to Ptolemais, greeted the brethren, and stayed with them one day.

 ###### 8
-On the next _day_ we [^b]who were Paul's companions departed and came to Caesarea, and entered the house of Philip the evangelist, who was _one_ of the seven, and stayed with him.
+On the next _day_ we who were Paul's companions departed and came to Caesarea, and entered the house of Philip the evangelist, who was _one_ of the seven, and stayed with him.

 ###### 9
 Now this man had four virgin daughters who prophesied.